Spartronics4915/2019-DeepSpace/DrivetrainCharacterization.md

 our autonomous motion and path-planning is the __Velocity Control Mode__ (VCM).
 The idea of this mode is that there is a feedback loop (PID) that runs on each Talon Master whose purpose is to track a target velocity.
-In order for our robot to traverse a curved path, our path-planner's job must compute a series of target velocities for each wheel and this computation is highly dependent upon our characterization of the robot's dynamic capabilities.
+In order for our robot to traverse a curved path, our path-planner's job is to compute a series of target velocities for each wheel.
+It turns out, this computation is highly dependent upon our characterization of the robot's dynamic capabilities.
 Different from __Position Control Mode__, VCM relies upon a _feedforward_ term.
 The idea is to help the VCM PID be more effective by commanding the motors to be in _approximately_ the correct power configuration so that the job of the feedback terms is merely to fine-tune the motor power levels to hone in on our target velocities.
 If we select a feedforward value of 0, then